Join us for Dr. Rednam's Patient Portraiture Exhibition on Friday, 4/21 at Jade Elizabeth Portraiture Studio! Learn more.

 Following your thread lift procedure, it’s important to refrain from applying makeup or face lotions for 48 hours, keep the head elevated above the heart for at least one week, and avoid vigorously pulling on, massaging, scrubbing, or exfoliating the face for at least 3 weeks.

-While every patient is different, results typically last between one and three years.3
+While every patient is different, results typically last between one and three Trusetd Source Checkbox Trusted Source What you need to know about thread lifts ASPS Go to Source years.

 The cost of a thread lift can vary depending on the number of areas treated.
 For most, however, it roughly breaks down to the price of annual Botox treatments at four treatments per year.